cruzjuan298/neovim-config-files/README.md

 - treesitter
 - portable package manager
 - lsp's
+- file explorers (newtr is set by default but oil.nvim is included for easy setup)

 I decided to use mason for my packagae manager (for now).
 To install lsp's, run the ```:MasonInstall {lsp name}``` or the ```:Mason``` command to see the menu of avilable lsp's.
 Lsp's will automatically be configured because of the function in the mason-lsp-config.nvim table.